rodolfodpk/myeslib2/README.md

     <version>${myeslib2.version}</version>
 </dependency>
 ```
-On this project you will create you aggregate root and the respectives commands, events and command handlers.
+On this project you will create your aggregate root and the respectives commands, events and command handlers.
 Try to minimize the dependencies here.
 The example uses:

 Role       | implementation
 ---------- | --------------